 This is what it looked like with the Engine out....

 Once the engine and transaxle was out, I decided to blast away the nearly 40 years of grime and rust in the engine

 compartment.
-Of course this happend to be one of the hottest days of the summer.
+Of course this happened to be one of the hottest days of the summer.
 At least the sand stayed nice

 and dry and did not clog up the gun.
-Yep, this is how I spent my 2012 Forth of July.
+Yep, this is how I spent my 2012 Fourth of July.
 I guess I really wanted to

-declare my personal independents of the oil companies.
+declare my personal independence of the oil companies.

 Once I got the engine compartment cleaned.
 I sprayed in a heavy coat of primer.
 The engine compartment looked

 so good that I decided to blast the area over the transaxle.
 It was very rusty, but cleaned up well with no